Steven Sotloff: Career

 According to Al-Jazeera, Sotloff was in Qatar and wrote a letter of application dated May 29, 2010, to the Arabic for Non Native Speakers (ANNS) faculty at Qatar University.
 He later traveled around the region with a Yemeni mobile number.
 His career began during the Arab Spring.

-Sotloff had worked for the news magazine Time, as well as The Christian Science Monitor, The National Interest, Media Line, World Affairs, and Foreign Policy, and had appeared on CNN and Fox News.
+Sotloff had worked for the news magazine Time, as well as The Christian Science Monitor, The National Interest, The Media Line, The Jerusalem Report, World Affairs, and Foreign Policy, and had appeared on CNN and Fox News.
 His work took him to Syria a number of times, as well as Egypt, Turkey, Libya, and Bahrain.

 Sotloff was the reporter who broke the Benghazi story, affirming to CNN that there was no protest that caused the killings and destruction, as U.S. media had initially reported.
 His greatly detailed story was hailed as "an excellent piece of journalism" by CNN's Suzanne Malveaux.

 In 2012, he reported in Time magazine about Al-Qaeda fighters and commanders from Libya flocking to Syria and shipping Libyan captured arms and ammunition on its way to join the fight to topple Bashar al-Assad's regime.
 He was also one of a team of reporters who returned to the compound in Benghazi where the US ambassador and three other Americans had been killed on the night of 9/11 that year.
 He interviewed Libyan security guards who were at the site during the attack.
 He named a Libyan militia operative, Ahmad Abu Khattallah, as the head of the group (Ansar al-Sharia) that attacked the US compound and as the man who himself masterminded and led the attack.
 He later reported on a tit-for-tat retaliation pattern following the US attacks on those who committed the attack on the ambassador's compound in Benghazi.
 A week before entering Libya, he had written from Turkey about the Alawites there and their support for Assad while another article written on the same day told about Alawites inside Syria who were against Assad.
 According to Ann Marlowe, who worked with Sotloff in Libya, "he lived in Yemen for years, spoke good Arabic, deeply loved (the) Islamic world".